FaheemJawfar/alqurandb/scripts/README.md

 python scripts/generate_all_formats.py
 ```

-This will generate CSV, XML, Excel, and SQLite files for all 114 translations from the base CSV files.
+This will generate JSON, XML, Excel, and SQLite files for all 114 translations from the base CSV files.

 ### Generate Individual Formats